xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 ###The boolean Type

-The boolean type has two values, false and true.
+The boolean type has two values: false and true.

 -
 -

 ##Variables

 In Java, every variable has a type.
-You declare a variable by placing the type  rst, followed by the name of the variable.
+You declare a variable by placing the type first, followed by the name of the variable.

 ```
 double salary;